lyz-code/blue-book/docs/parkour.md

 Not stretching your hip flexors may result in: lower back pain, knee pain, it may pull your pelvis out of position and that can ricochet all the way up to your body.

-- From a lunges position (keep the knee just above the heel or behind it)
+- From a lunge position (keep the knee just above the heel or behind it)
 - Spine up to the ceiling
 - Then tuck under your pelvis while keeping your back straight (bum goes slightly forward)
 - then lean slightly forward.
 With this movement you're pulling up the part above the hip, and pulling down the part below the hip.